Zyzle/zyzle.github.io/content/blog/2022-07-04-colour-finder-1/index.md

 Ok what we're doing now is pulling out or `swatches` div we created earlier in the HTML and clear it of any current nodes (using `.textContent` can be slightly quicker as it skips the node parsing that setting `innerHTML` would trigger).

 For each of our colours we create a new `span` element and create a text node with our colour in it.
-We append this text node to the span and then set the spans background colour to our found pixel color.
+We append this text node to the span and then set the spans background colour to our found pixel colour.
 Finally we add this to the swatches div and we're done.

 So lets give it a try, I'll use the image above and drop it into our dropzone, lets see how this looks.